mrkwnzl/cyphersystem-compendium/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/mrkwnzl/cyphersystem-compendium/total?style=flat-square)
 ![License](https://img.shields.io/github/license/mrkwnzl/cyphersystem-compendium?style=flat-square)

 This is a module for use in conjunction with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
-The Cypher System Compendium expands the Cypher System game system with compendia full of equipment based on the System Reference Document, the Modern System Reference Document, and the System Reference Document 5.1.
+The Cypher System Compendium expands the Cypher System game system with compendia with useful resources.
+In detail, the Cypher System Compendium includes:

-## License

-Data in `packs/fantasy-ammo.db`, `packs/fantasy-armor.db`, `packs/fantasy-equipment.db`, and `packs/fantasy-weapons.db` is taken from the System Reference Document 5.1 and used under the terms of the OGL v1.0a, see `OGL.md`.
+- **Items:** Ammo, armor, equipment, and weapons for fantasy and modern games.
+This equipment has been converted for Cyhpher from the System Reference Document 5.1 and the Modern System Reference Document.

-Data in `packs/modern-ammo.db`, `packs/modern-armor.db`, `packs/modern-equipment.db`, and `packs/modern-weapons.db` is taken from the Modern System Reference Document and used under the terms of the OGL v1.0a, see `OGL.md`.

-The software component of this system is distributed under the MIT license.
+- **Meeples:** Generic NPC tokens in five color for levels 1 through 10 you can use if you quickly need more NPCs on your map.

 ## Support